bassam-alamin/Buu-Ticketing/README.md

 ADMIN:

-1. Open terminal on root folder and create superuser (This is the user that will be able to create Theatres and Seatings)
+1. Open the terminal on the root folder and create a superuser (This is the user that will be able to create Theatres and Seatings)
     ``` python manage.py createsuperuser```

-2. Use the login endpoint to obtain JWT token.
+2. Use the login endpoint to obtain the JWT token.
 <img width="1367" alt="Screenshot 2024-07-17 at 09 08 51" src="https://github.com/user-attachments/assets/a0d6ff9e-718f-407b-baed-e2d9bb9e5efb">

 3. Copy the jwt token and paste on the authorization button with Prefix "Bearer .....".